 Why do you think a community is so powerful in terms of healing?

-When I lost Bryan I only knew one other person whose spouse had passed away.
+When I lost Bryan I only knew one other person close to my age whose spouse had passed away.
 I knew no one who had lost their husband or wife to suicide.
-Along with a few other people my friend, Elizabeth Sledge, and I put together a community for the Nashville area.
+My friend Elizabeth Sledge, mentioned her friends Josh and Mary Beth Easler had been wanting to put together a community walk and eventually a local chapter of the American Federation for Suicide Prevention.
 Eight years later, we are still going strong.
 I cannot explain the comfort that comes from being able to ask any question without shame.